Regulatory oversight for live horse exports to Japan

 • The CFIA has strengthened its documentation controls for exporters and air carriers to verify that the reporting requirements for air carriers are being met.
 This is in addition to collaboration with Ministry of Agriculture, Forestry and Fisheries (MAFF) officials who are proactively providing information on horse shipments arriving in Japan.

-• The agency will regularly update its website with information any additional deaths and serious injuries on arrival that are identified.
+• The agency will regularly update its website with information on serious incidents involving horses during transport to Japan.

 • Canada and Japan's Chief Veterinary Officers will continue their collaboration on this important issue through their regular bilateral engagement.